Crapsey Cinquains

 A chair

-Alone amidst
+Alone amid

 The trees its roots once knew,